xhayper/COTL_API/src/pages/objectives.md

 ## Creating Objectives

-To create an item, you first need to make a class overriding `CustomObjective`.
+To create a custom objective, you first need to make a class overriding `CustomObjective`.
 The example below creates a collect item quest using a custom item with a random number of items to collect.
 Example:

 ```csharp